isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 1. I have an In-Principle Approval (IPA) for a Singapore-issued Long-Term Pass (i.e. Work Permit, Employment Pass, Student Pass, or Long-Term Visit Pass).
 Am I allowed to travel under the VTL (Land)?

-IPA holders are not eligible to utilise the VTL (Land) for travel to Singapore, unless they are Malaysia Citizens.
+IPA holders are not eligible to utilise the VTL (Land) for travel to Singapore, unless they are Malaysia citizens.
 However, they may still travel to Singapore with necessary approvals under the <a href="/wphl/overview" target="_blank">Work Pass Holder General Lane</a> and will be subject to the prevailing border measures upon entry into Singapore, including any Stay-Home Notice (SHN) and COVID-19 test requirements.

 #### 2. If I am a Singapore Citizen, Singapore Permanent Resident or Holder of a Singapore Long-Term Pass entering Singapore using the VTL (Land), can I use the VTL (Land) to return to Malaysia?

 Travellers who use the VTL (Land) to enter Singapore can only return to Malaysia under the VTL (Land) if they meet the entry requirements for Malaysia, as follows:

 <ol style="list-style-type:lower-alpha; padding-left:25px;">
-	<li style="line-height:1.5;">Malaysia Citizen, <!--Malaysia Permanent Resident-->holder of a Malaysia Long-Term Pass or (with effect from <b>19 December 2021, 2359hrs</b>) Singapore Citizen;</li>
+	<li style="line-height:1.5;">Malaysia Citizen, <!--Malaysia Permanent Resident-->holder of a Malaysia Long-Term Pass or Singapore Citizen;</li>
 <li style="line-height:1.5;">Fully vaccinated with a vaccine recognised by the Malaysia Ministry of Health;</li>
 	<li style="line-height:1.5;">Holds a proof of vaccination accepted by the Government of Malaysia;</li>
 	<li style="line-height:1.5;">Remains in Singapore and/or Malaysia for the last 14 consecutive days before departing for Malaysia; and</li>